dougEfresh/blog/consenus-breakdown.md

 * I provide Dylan with a DNS/IP of a node I control

 This works for me.
 But that's a little unfair to Dylan.
-I'm defining what bitcoin is.
+I'm defining bitcoin.
 There isn't a mutual agreement between us.

 * We agree upon a 3rd party node